 The Severity of Your Spine’s Misalignment

 Our physicians will review your spine’s curvature to determine whether nerve damage may be present.
-This can alter the type of treatment we prescribe at the beginning of your rehabilitation.
+What we discover can alter the type of treatment we prescribe at the beginning of your rehabilitation.

 Sensorimotor Integration (SMI)

 Some patients with scoliosis gradually lose sensorimotor integration, which is the neural communication between your body and brain.
-This might occur if your scoliosis causes nerve compression, resulting in damage.
+It might occur if your scoliosis causes nerve compression, resulting in damage.

 To test your SMI, our team may ask you to perform a series of balance tests throughout your rehabilitation.
 We will use your results to dictate which therapies to use.